English The Easy Way

 "Have to" can be used as a main verb

-- I must go and pay the electric bill.
+- I must go to the store.

-- I must walk my dog on a leash.
+- I must call my sister.

-- I have to the store.
+- I have to pay our bill.

-- We have to see my son's teacher.
+- We have to pay tax.

-Must not means forbidden!! not allowed to do something or go somewhere
+Must Not means forbidden!! not allowed to do something or go somewhere

 - I must not pay the electric bill late.